Hiram Sanborn Chamberlain

 Hiram Sanborn Chamberlain Sr. (August 6, 1835 – March 15, 1916) was an American industrialist and military officer.
-He is credited with establishing the iron and steel industry in the Southern United States during the Reconstruction era.
+He served as a quartermaster general during the American Civil War.
+He later became a businessman, and is credited with establishing the iron and steel industry in the Southern United States during the Reconstruction era.

 Early life and military career

 Chamberlain was born on August 6, 1835, in Franklin, Ohio, the fourth of eight children of Leander and Susanna Chamberlain (née Willey), who were originally from Vermont.
-Of English descent, his family immigrated to the United States in 1638.
-He also descended from Richard Warren, a Mayflower passenger.
+Of English origin, he was descendant of Richard Warren, a Mayflower passenger.
 He grew up on a farm in Cuyahoga County, Ohio.
 He and a brother were businessmen in Iowa in 1858 and 1859, then he returned to Ohio and attended Hiram College.
-There, he studied under James A. Garfield, who befriended each other.
+There, he studied under James A. Garfield, who he befriended.
 He was also an educator while in Ohio.

 On August 24, 1861, Chamberlain enlisted into Company B of the 2nd Ohio Cavalry Regiment to fight in the American Civil War.
 Originally stationed between Kansas and Missouri, he rose from his enlisted rank of private, to divisional quartermaster.
 As divisional quartermaster, he served under Ambrose Burnside in the Knoxville campaign.
 He was promoted was to captain and assistant quartermaster general in September 1863, by Abraham Lincoln.
 As captain, he commanded XXIII Corps under John Schofield in the Atlanta and Chattanooga campaigns.
-His last promotion was to quartermaster general under George Stoneman, as which he commanded forces in North Carolina, Tennessee, and Virginia.
+His last promotion was to quartermaster general under George Stoneman.
+As quartermaster general, he commanded forces in North Carolina, Tennessee, and Virginia.
 On October 26, 1865, he retired from the military.